seouchoikr/seouchoikr.github.io/index.md

 ## About me

 ---
 Hi!
-My name is Soeu Choi, and I am a graduate student at Research Laboratory of Electronics in Massachusetts Institute of Technology.
+My name is Seou Choi, and I am a graduate student at Research Laboratory of Electronics in Massachusetts Institute of Technology.
 I have a wide range of interests in photonics, especially in photonic AI.

 ## Publications